Hemorrhoids in Children: Symptoms, Causes, and Treatment

 What causes hemorrhoids in children?

-Hemorrhoids in children occur most often in the second decade of life.
+Hemorrhoids in children occur more frequently from the age of 2, which is when they begin to go to the bathroom.
 Some of the risk factors that are usually related to their manifestation include the following:

 - Constipation: Related to the type of diet, age, and bowel movement complications